loma-one/private_Friendica_Addon/remoteemoji/README.md

 ## Usage

 - **Local Emojis**: Use the shortcode (e.g. `:my_emoji:`) in posts or comments.
-- **Remote Emojis**: Are loaded automatically when the author of a post belongs to a remote Friendica instance that provides custom emojis via the API.
+- **Remote Emojis**: Are loaded automatically when the author of a post belongs to a remote Fediverse instance that provides custom emojis via the API.

 ---